drvonnjerryxlii/drvonnjerryxlii/README.md

 ### CHANGELOG

+__2/2023:__
+- tweaked solar system start positions to improve first view (all in a line was weird)
-__2/2023:__ added some project links beyond the initial scroll window. now if people wander they can see some historical content that still makes me happy. :)
+- added some project links beyond the initial scroll window. now if people wander they can see some historical content that still makes me happy.

 __1/2023:__ had a three day weekend and felt like switching things up. no real functional changes. removed some links that weren't being used.